 The construction of the Appian Road was started in 312 BCE by the then censor Appius Claudius Caecus, a supporter of Rome’s southern expansion.
 Upper Campania was in the hands of the Romans, and to meet the Samnites (mountain, valiant people), Rome wanted to fortify itself by conquering the rest of the region.
 The Appian Way was created mainly for military purposes – it was to allow soldiers to move quickly and ensure a steady supply of new recruits in the war with the Samnites in the south.
 Largely thanks to the rapid replenishment of supplies and losses, the Romans were able to defeat the enemy in the Second Samnite War (327-304 BCE).
 In 264 BCE the Appian road led to Brundisium, on the Adriatic Sea.

-Another reason for the treasury’s heavy burden on the construction of such a long road was the desire to strengthen trade and links between the regions, and especially the stronger integration of Campaign with Rome.
+Another reason for the treasury’s heavy burden on the construction of such a long road was the desire to strengthen trade and links between the regions, and especially the stronger integration of Campania with Rome.

 Via Appia was not the first Roman road, but it was certainly the most impressive, one of the oldest and the first one to be strengthened on the basis of crushed stone and cobblestones (munita).
 Moreover, it was the first Roman road that was named after a builder, and not the way it played so far – e.g. Via Salaria (the road from which salt was imported).

 The construction of the main part of the road began and was completed in 312 BCE.
-It was a leveled compact dirt road with a layer of (1) small stones and gravel, and then (2) large stones bonded with cement lime mortar.
+It was a levelled compact dirt road with a layer of (1) small stones and gravel, and then (2) large stones bonded with cement lime mortar.
 The Binzatin historian Procopius argued that the top layer was so folded that it could be considered as one common element rather than the joined fragments.
 The surface was apparently extremely even – throughout history, the cement between the stones has been eroded and hence the surface is very uneven.
-The road in the central part was slightly convex, and on the sides there were special drainage ditches, which ensured proper drainage of rainwater.
+The road in the central part was slightly convex, and on the sides, there were special drainage ditches, which ensured proper drainage of rainwater.

 The first paved section was created by the brothers Quintus and Gnaeus Ogulnius – curule aediles – who in 296 BCE ordered the paving of the Appian road to the temple of Mars.
 It was about 100 meters after the first milestone2.
 Although the Appian Way started its course at the Great Circus, its distance was measured from the gate of the Servian Wall – Porta Capena.
 Finally via Appia was completely paved at the end of the 2nd century BCE